You have no items in your shopping cart.

 * A silicone based polymer.
 Also referred to as polydimethylsiloxane.
-For more info, read TIA's Silicone article.
+For more info, read Silicones - Should we avoid them?.

 One of the most widely used ingredients in cosmetics, dimethicone works as an anti-foaming agent, skin protectant and skin & hair conditioner- it prevents water loss by forming a hydrating barrier on the skin.
 Like most silicones, this ingredient has a unique fluidity that makes it easily spreadable.
 When applied to the skin, its known for creating a subtle gloss that feels smooth and silky to touch.
 It also acts a mild water repellent by forming a protective barrier on the skin, and can fill in fine lines/wrinkles on the face, giving it a temporary “plump” look.

 Dimethicone is believed to perform a variety of useful functions, and many studies have been conducted to confirm these beliefs.
 In a Skin Research and Technology study, the ingredient was found to soothe and protect the skin of individuals suffering from sodium lauryl sulfate (SLS) induced irritant contact dermatitis (ICD), and even prevented the formation of ICD in some cases.
 Further tests have gone on to demonstrate dimethicone's effectiveness in treating contact hand dermatitis, and suggest that the protective barrier, which the ingredient forms on the epidermis, can effectively prevent skin infections.
 In addition, it works to reduce redness caused by rosacea and can function as an anti-inflammatory.
 For this reason, it is often used in conjunction with more irritating ingredients, particularly UV absorbers like titanium oxide and zinc oxide.